 If your Windows 11/10 Updates are stuck on the – Working on updates, Don’t turn off your computer – screen, during their installation, which seems to be taking forever to complete, this fix will help you resolve the issue.

 There are many other places where Windows get stuck.
-Some scenarios are where Windows 10 is stuck while downloading updates or Ready to Install or stuck at the login screen after upgrade on Windows 11/10.
-This post offers solutions to resolve Windows 10 stuck on Working on updates.
+Some scenarios are where Windows is stuck while downloading updates or Ready to Install or stuck at the login screen after upgrade on Windows 11/10.
+This post offers solutions to resolve the issue Windows 11/10 is stuck on Working on updates.

 Windows 11/10 stuck on Working on updates

-If you have already waited for a long time – say overnight – and still face this issue, then the only way out from here is to force shutdown your PC with a long press on your PC or Laptop.
-Then reboot, and see if your computer boots normally, and takes you to your login screen.
+If you have already waited for a long time – say overnight – and still face this issue, then the only way out is to force the shutdown of your PC with a long press on the power button or Laptop.
+Then reboot, and see if your computer boots normally and takes you to your login screen.
 If yes, then let’s follow the methods below.
-But if it starts updating again, then we will have to use the Safe Mode to Restore Windows to a state where everything should be working fine.
-We will talk about it in the end.
-So assuming you are back to your account, follow these suggestions.
+However, if it starts updating again, we will need to use Safe Mode to Restore Windows to a state where everything should be working fine.
+We will discuss it later.
+So, assuming you are back to your account, follow these suggestions.

 If you can boot to Desktop